jwplayer/wordpress-plugin/jw-player/readme.txt

 That's great.
 Tell us about it and open a pull request on [our GitHub mirror of the plugin](https://github.com/jwplayer/wordpress-plugin/).

 == Changelog ==

+= 1.5.6 =

+* Update: Tested for compatibility with Wordpress 4.6

 = 1.5.5 =